-Senate confirms Vivek Murthy as surgeon general
+Senate confirms Vivek H. Murthy as surgeon general

 Murthy briefly served in the Trump administration, although Trump fired Murthy in early 2017, about halfway through Murthy’s four-year term.
 Trump replaced Murthy with Jerome Adams, a former Indiana health official and longtime ally of former vice president Mike Pence.
 Biden asked for Adams’s resignation in January, clearing the way for Murthy to return to his prior role.

-“The most important job of a doctor is to help patients heal,” Murthy testified to the Senate Health, Education, Labor and Pensions Committee in his confirmation hearing last month.
+“The most important job of a doctor is to help patients heal,” Murthy testified to the Senate HELP Committee in his confirmation hearing last month.
 “And if confirmed, that will be my mission as surgeon general — to do whatever I can to help heal our communities and our nation.”

 Susan Orsega, a rear admiral in the U.S. Public Health Service commissioned corps and a nurse practitioner, has served as acting surgeon general since January.